New South Wales Liberal Party: Background

-After the 1943 federal election, the Liberal Democratic Party (LDP), United Australia Party (UAP) and Commonwealth Party began discussions on a merger to form a new party, proposed to be also named Democratic Party.
+After the 1943 federal election, the Liberal Democratic Party (LDP), Commonwealth Party, and what remained of the United Australia Party (UAP)'s NSW branch began discussions on a merger to form a new party, proposed to be also named Democratic Party.
 The Liberal Democratic Party (NSW) were new parties formed a few months prior in April and May 1943 respectively.
 By November 1943, discussions were almost completed and unity was likely.
 The County Party refused to join in the merger but expressed they would co-operate with the new party.
 However, during the unity conference on 24 November 1943, the LDP walked out of the conference as they were not willing to support retaining the secretary of the UAP, H. W. Horsfield, as the secretary of the new party, as well as retaining members of his staff.
-Instead, during the same conference, the Commonwealth Party and the New South Wales Democratic Party.
+Instead, during the same conference, the Commonwealth Party and the New South Wales UAP proceeded to merge without the LDP to form the Democratic Party.
 As such, LDP remained a separate party to the Democratic Party.

 The initial leader of the Democratic Party was the former premier Alexander Mair, but he resigned on 2 February 1944 and was replaced by Reginald Weaver on 10 February.

 In the lead up to the 1944 state election in May, the LDP party generated publicity disproportionate to its size and the Sydney Morning Herald commented that the Liberal Democratic Party was "a mouse" attempting to "swallow the Democratic Party lion".
 At the election, the Democratic Party led by Weaver won 19% of the vote and 12 of the 90 seats in the Legislative Assembly.
 However, the LDP received less than 4% of the primary vote and did not win a seat.

 Horsfield, the secretary of the Democratic Party, resigned on 26 July 1944, paving the way for a LDP-Democratic merger again.
 In August 1944, the LDP, still led by Ernest White, initially agreed to merge with the Democratic Party and the new party to be known as the United Democratic Party.
 However, two days after federal UAP leader Robert Menzies announced that he was planning to set up a new "political movement with a Liberal policy" at an October conference, negotiations between LDP and Democratic Party broke down and the party merger did not take place.